MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 You manage the cloud migration from [!INCLUDE [prod_short](../includes/prod_short.md)] online.
 But once you start the migration phase, the on-premises solution remains the operative environment until you complete the migration. [!INCLUDE [bc-cloud-migrate-prod](../includes/bc-cloud-migrate-prod.md)]

-Any existing data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online will be overwritten with data from your on-premises solution, or source, once the data replication is run.
+Any existing data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online is overwritten with data from your on-premises solution, or source, once the data replication is run.

 If you don't want data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online to be overwritten, don't configure the connection.